Guilliam Forchondt the Elder

 Willem Forchondt, or Guillam Forchondt the Elder (1608–1678) was a Flemish painter, cabinet maker and art dealer.
 He operated a successful painting workshop and a profitable dealership which extended throughout Europe through the satellite offices operated by his sons in Vienna, Lisbon and Cadiz.
 His international art dealership played an important role in the spread of Flemish Baroque art in Europe and South-America.
 He changed the relationship between art dealer and artist by becoming involved in the organisation of the art production process.

 Life

-He was born in Antwerp as the son of the ebony worker and art dealer Melchior Forchondt the Elder, originally from Breslau, and the brother of Melchior the Younger.
+He was born in Antwerp as the son of the ebony worker and art dealer Melchior Forchondt the Elder, originally from Breslau and Anna Wolfheckers.
+He was the brother of Melchior the Younger.
 Melchior the Elder made his name dealing in ebony cabinets that were decorated with oil paintings, that he commissioned from members of the Antwerp Guild of St. Luke.